• Skip to primary navigation

 How long does Stollen keep?

 Stollen keeps up to three months in an airtight container when stored cool.
-It takes about 2 weeks to develop its flavours, as the rum-soaked raisings will infuse the rest of the cake.
+It takes about 2 weeks to develop its flavors, as the rum-soaked raisings will infuse the rest of the cake.
 Some Germans say “Stollen tastes best at Easter”.
 However, I have never tested this theory as this cake doesn’t last that long in our house!

 Can you freeze Stollen?